SaltaIT/eyp-iptables/README.md

 To be able to manage logrotate files it needs **eyp-logrotate** module installed.
 If you do not want to install **eyp-logrotate**, please set **iptables::manage_logrotate** to false

-For **SLES11SP3** it just disables iptables, ruleset management is not supported
+For **SLES11SP3** it just disables iptables, ruleset management is not currently supported.

 ## Setup